TeamForThePlanet/discord-bot/README.md

     pybabel update -d locale -l fr_FR -i locale/base.pot

-If the locale doesn't exist in the locale directory, you'll want to init that locale with this command:
+If the locale doesn't exist in the locale directory, you'll want to init that locale with this command (replace `it` with desired country code):

     pybabel init -d locale -l it -i locale/base.pot